 Creating a Sustainable Future

 Our LEED-certified project portfolio began with Florida's first LEED-certified project in 2003 and today consists of projects around the world, including numerous LEED firsts, in both Florida and across America.
-In January of 2015, based on demonstrated expertise

 In May 2009 TLC formalized our commitment to sustainable design by accepting the 2030 Challenge, one of the first MEP firms nationwide to do so.
 We are living our commitment daily through ongoing changes in our work processes, business practices and by making a significant commitment to education and training, both internally and externally.